findmypast/testing-react-workshop/enzyme-examples.md

 While the difference is subtle the `get` method is useful to check the rendered markup.

+Below the first list item is found and checks for a css class.

 ```javascript
 const dom = shallow(<ExampleComponent />);